earthly/website/blog/_posts/2021-06-04-incident-management-metrics.md

 Something funny happens when you start releasing more frequently.
 You may end up with a higher count of issues in production, but resolving them will happen much faster.
 If each change is released separately using a continuous delivery model, then recovering gets easier -- often, all that is required is hitting a rollback button.

 If you are measuring MTBF, your software may be getting much better, but your numbers will be getting worse.
 Enter mean time to recovery.
-Mean time to recovery is just what it sounds like, you start a timer when the incident begins and stop it when production is healthy again - even a simple rollback counts.
+Mean time to recovery is just what it sounds like: you start a timer when the incident begins and stop it when production is healthy again - even a simple rollback counts.
 Average this number across incidents, and you have MTTR.
 You now have a metric that captures the health of your incidence response process.

 <div class="notice--big--primary">